 The use of most expressways is subject to tolls, which can be paid at manual toll gates by cash or credit card or by passing through automatic ETC (electronic toll collection) gates.
 The use of ETC gates requires an ETC card and a car that is equipped with an ETC card reader.
 ETC cards require ownership of a Japanese credit card and provide discounts during certain times of the day and week.
 Short term visitors to Japan can acquire ETC cards temporarily from some rental car outlets.

-The table below shows approximate costs for a regular vehicle between selected major cities.
-Lower rates apply to light vehicles and motorcycles, while higher rates apply to trucks, buses and trailers.
+The table below shows approximate costs for regular vehicles between major cities.
+Lower rates apply to light vehicles and motorcycles, while higher rates apply to trucks and buses.

 Kagoshima